 Offering direct views of the Acropolis, the rooftop PointA restaurant has a decked terrace, serving Mediterranean cuisine with Greek influences and a variety of cocktails.
 In between, guests can enjoy snacks and homemade desserts in the semi-outdoor area in the hotel’s back garden.
 There is also an indoor restaurant where an American breakfast is served.

 11. Sofitel Athens Airport

 Sofitel Athens Airport luxury hotel is just 50m away from the arrival and departure terminals of Athens International Airport and only 35 minutes from central Athens by metro.
-The hotel is the only one to be located within the airport, overlooking the Messoghia Valley.
-The hotel provides direct access to the Olympic Stadium, the Trade Center and the main highway, Attiki Odos.
+The hotel is the only one located within the airport, overlooking the Messoghia Valley.
+The hotel provides direct access to the Olympic Stadium, the Trade Center, and the main highway, Attiki Odos.

-The club lounge here is very small with no natural light and tables which are rather too close together and some sofas.
-There is a small business center with a computer and printer and a buffet area towards the entrance which serves a very mediocre breakfast and dinner.
+The club lounge is very small with no natural light and tables that are rather too close together and some sofas.
+There is a small business center with a computer and printer and a buffet area towards the entrance, which serves a very mediocre breakfast and dinner.
 Throughout the day is a selection of non-alcoholic drinks, including soda, water, and two coffee machines.

 An evening food selection is available, not noteworthy with cold cuts, sandwiches that do not seem fresh and whole fruit.
 While the alcoholic drinks, including wine and liquor, may make this club lounge worthwhile, the food is not of great quality and is not good enough to be a dinner substitute.

 Note: Benefits offered correct at the time of writing but may be amended at discretion of the vendor.
 Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.